Edmund-Cheng/fcc_fedl_hw1/README.md

 # fcc_fedl_hw1
-freeCodeCamp Front End Development Libraries homework 1

-Build a Random Quote Machine
+freeCodeCamp Front End Development Libraries - Build a Random Quote Machine

 Objective: Build an app that is functionally similar to this: https://random-quote-machine.freecodecamp.rocks/.

 Fulfill the below user stories and get all of the tests to pass.
 Use whichever libraries or APIs you need.
 Give it your own personal style.